zooloo303/ai-tech-support/README.md

 Now, your server should be able to serve media files, and the image should display correctly.
 Please note that this is not suitable for production use.
 In a production environment, you should configure your web server to serve media files."

+Cloda -
+    document attachments
+    switch off 'respond in Yoda-speak'
+        replace with details from bio